 Within a single partition, the scalability target for accessing tables is 2,000 entities (1 KB each) per second, using the same counting as described in the previous section.

-The physical network constraints of the application may have a significant impact on performance.
-The following sections describe some of limitations users may encounter.
+The physical network constraints of the application might have a significant impact on performance.
+The following sections describe some of limitations users might encounter.

 Client network capability

 Bandwidth and the quality of the network link play important roles in application performance, as described in the following sections.

 For bandwidth, the problem is often the capabilities of the client.
 Larger Azure instances have NICs with greater capacity, so you should consider using a larger instance or more VMs if you need higher network limits from a single machine.
 If you're accessing Azure Storage from an on premises application, then the same rule applies: understand the network capabilities of the client device and the network connectivity to the Azure Storage location and either improve them as needed or design your application to work within their capabilities.

 As with any network usage, keep in mind that network conditions resulting in errors and packet loss slows effective throughput.
 Using WireShark or NetMon may help in diagnosing this issue.

 In any distributed environment, placing the client near to the server delivers in the best performance.
 For accessing Azure Storage with the lowest latency, the best location for your client is within the same Azure region.
 For example, if you have an Azure web app that uses Azure Storage, then locate them both within a single region, such as US West or Asia Southeast.
 Co-locating resources reduces the latency and the cost, as bandwidth usage within a single region is free.